07 March V10 Paulet Island 5061 2000px

 Combining the X-BOW® with a view

-The ULSTEIN series of cruise vessels combines the offshore tough with a luxury touch.
-The implementation of the X-BOW® feature, firstly used on numerous offshore vessels, contributes to a more comfortable journey in any weather.
+Ulstein's series of cruise vessels combines the offshore tough with a luxury touch.
+The implementation of the X-BOW® feature, first used on numerous offshore vessels, contributes to a more comfortable journey in any weather.
 The passengers get close to nature whilst protected, on an extraordinary vessel.

 With observation wings for the passengers, it is possible to get views from an angle outside the ship’s side, here on the 'Greg Mortimer'.
 Photo by Kristian Yksnøy.